 This plan could address whether it's possible to conduct association business remotely, how to handle common areas and amenities, anti-discrimination compliance, wage and hour laws if the associations employs staff, and communication with residents.

 Common areas and amenities.
 Community associations control the common areas, and owners are responsible for their private property.
-If the virus becomes widespread, communities may want to consider:
+Communities may want to consider:

 Fair housing and COVID-19.
 The U.S. Department of Housing and Urban Development is part of the White House Coronavirus Task Force.
 All federal